muskan2519/PassionProject_N01540458/README.md

 # PassionProject_N01540458

-This is the first part of my Passion project application, where I have created -
+This is my Passion project application (CMS), where I have created -
-- database
+- database for all three entities - Food items, recipes and refrigerators
-- CRUD operations using ViewModels and HTTP reuqests for Food items, food categories and recipes.
+- CRUD operations for all three entities - Food items, recipes and refrigerators
+- relationships between all three entities - Food items, recipes and refrigerators
-- Food items, food categories and recipes links are given in header of application, just simply navigate to your localhost (example - for my system it's - https://localhost:44357/), and then start exploring Food items, categories and recipes of this project.
+- Food items, food categories, recipes and refrigerators' links are given in header of application, just simply navigate to your localhost (example - for my system it's - https://localhost:44357/), and then start exploring these entities of this project.

-- The code structure followed for food items and food categories, wll be similarly applied to build relationships between-
-1. Food items and recipes
-2. Food items and refrigerators, both of them are many-many relationships.

 Note: I have made a one-to-many relationship between food category and food items.
-Also, I have made CRUD for recipes, but functionality to show many-to-many relationship between recipes and food items is left, but I have added comments where my code would go.
-Similar code will be applied to show relation between food items and refrigerators.
+Many-to-many relationships is made between - food items X recipes and food items X refrigerators.

 # Running this project